Japan Entertainment Television

 Japan Entertainment Television, or JET TV, is a television station in Taiwan that broadcasts programs relating to aspects of Japanese culture.
-JET TV was founded in Singapore in 1996, and expanded to Taiwan in January 1997 under SEC TV.
+It offers dramas, documentaries, animation and variety programs from five Tokyo-based commercial networks.
+JET TV launched in Taiwan in January 1997 under SEC TV.
+Its Singapore offices opened in March 1997.

 For a short time, it aired subtitled or dubbed Japanese TV shows, especially Japanese Dramas, in the Philippines before it went off the air.